 Visualization

-NeoNMM uses QApplication() module from PyQt6.QtWidgets for the visualization of the simulation results.
-User should create an application before defining the plots to be visualized and call the sys.ext() function after defining them.
+NeoNMM uses the PyQt6 module for the visualization and then need to call app = QApplication(sys.argv) before calling the visualization functions.
+Then, the user calls the sys.exit(app.exec()) after all visualization function definitions.

 NeoNMM incorporates different modules for different visualization purposes as explained in the subsequent subsections.